(CW for discussion of mental health, depression, addiction, abuse, trauma, and anxiety.)

 A strategy I’ve learned from depression is to crank up the self care just the way you would if you were sick.
 Make sure your basic human needs for calories, hydration, hygiene, and medicine are met, then lean into all the things you find soothing.
 After all, the whole point of this hiatus is to help you rest, right?
 Soft weighted blankets, your favorite music, good food or drinks.
 If you can get outside, do it.
 Nothing helps like a change in scenery.

-It’s also a good time to explore other forms of care.
+A hiatus can be a good time to explore other forms of care.
 This excellent graphic, “The Unspoken Complexity of Self-Care” by Deanna Zandt is the best explanation I’ve seen for it.
 There’s a place for self-soothing, self-care, community care, and structural care.
 They’re all tools.

 I know the pandemic is ongoing and not everyone has the privilege of taking all these risks with their health or their loved ones’ health.
 This is not a great solution, but if you’re missing size kink friends, it’s something: at the start of quarantine, my polycule and I dealt with the social withdrawal by diving into shows like The Good Place, Schitt’s Creek, and Crazy Ex Girlfriend, because they had a set cast of characters that helped convince our brains that we were spending time with people and getting to know them.
 I’ve found that podcasts and YouTube series with multiple hosts can achieve a similar effect.
 I listened to Stuff You Should Know for so many years that to this day when I try a random episode, my brain still gives me the little burst of happiness and recognition that my friends Josh and Chuck have come by to talk about weird shit over beers.